dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 }
 ```

-Note: A `claims` sub-element with value `null` is interpreted as a request for all possible claims.
+Note: A `claims` sub-element with value `null` is interpreted as a request for all possible Claims.
 An example is shown in the following:

 ```json
 {